 The German car-maker said it would inform customers how to get their vehicles “corrected in the near future”.

-Number of affected vehicles in the UK per brand:
+The number of affected vehicles in the UK per brand is:

 - Volkswagen cars 508,276